Sept. 23 (UPI) -- On this date in history:

 In 1950, the U.S. Congress adopted the Internal Security Act, which provided for the registration of communists.
-It was later ruled unconstitutional by the Supreme Court.
+Leaders of the Communist Party vowed never to register, and it was later ruled unconstitutional by the Supreme Court.

 In 1959, Soviet Premier Nikita Khrushchev visited the corn fields of Iowa to find out what made the American farmer tick and urged that the earth "be furrowed by plows, not rockets and tanks."

 In 1966, a Rolling Stones' concert at England's Royal Albert concert hall was halted temporarily when screaming girls attacked Mick Jagger onstage.
 The riotous enthusiasm of the fans resulted in a ban of pop concerts at the hall.